 Climate change, extreme weather, land-use change, and other perturbations are significantly reshaping interactions among the vegetation, soil, fluvial, and subsurface compartments of watersheds throughout the world.
 Watersheds are recognized as Earth’s key functional unit for managing water resources, but their hydrological interactions also mediate biogeochemical processes that support all terrestrial life.
 These complex interactions, which occur within a heterogeneous landscape, can lead to a cascade of effects on downstream water availability, nutrient and metal loading, and carbon cycling.
 Despite significant implications for energy production, agriculture, water quality, and other societal benefits important to U.S. Department of Energy (DOE) energy and environmental missions, uncertainty associated with predicting watershed function and dynamics remains high.
 To address this uncertainty, the Subsurface Biogeochemical Research program, within DOE’s Office of Biological and Environmental Research (BER), is supporting the Watershed Function Scientific Focus Area (SFA).

-Led by Berkeley Lab, the multidisciplinary, multi-institutional SFA team combines expertise in reactive transport and watershed modeling, environmental genomics and ecosystems biology, plant physiology, environmental geophysics, vadose zone hydrology, low-temperature and isotope geochemistry, data science, and environmental synchrotron science.
+Led by Berkeley Lab, the multidisciplinary, multi-institutional SFA combines expertise in reactive transport and watershed modeling, environmental genomics and ecosystems biology, plant physiology, environmental geophysics, vadose zone hydrology, low-temperature and isotope geochemistry, data science, and environmental synchrotron science.
 Funded partners include the University of California, Berkeley; Colorado School of Mines; Fort Lewis College; University of Arizona; Desert Research Institute; Navarro, Inc.; and Subsurface Insights.
-The project involves key collaborations with investigators from 25 additional laboratories, universities, state and federal agencies, and stakeholder groups, providing extensive leveraging of support from BER and others.
+Representing a community watershed, the project involves key collaborations with investigators from 25 additional laboratories, universities, state and federal agencies, and stakeholder groups, providing extensive leveraging of support from BER and others.

 Research Activity Focus.
-SFA research activities focus on (a) perturbations impacting precipitation form, timing, and infiltration; (b) vegetation controls on fluid and nutrient fluxes; and (c) impacts to biogeochemical transformations of organic matter and minerals.
-Such processes are represented within (d) numerical models that simulate hydrobiogeochemical functioning within the watershed reactor over a scale of hundreds of square kilometers.
+The Watershed Function SFA is addressing the supporting science questions by exploring the integrated response of (a) perturbations impacting precipitation form, timing, and infiltration through subsurface compartments, including the vadose zone and fractured bedrock; (b) vegetation controls on fluid and nutrient fluxes; and (c) influence of organic matter–mineral interactions on biogeochemical transformations occurring across (d) a heterogeneous digital watershed.
+Such processes are represented within (e) numerical models that simulate hydrobiogeochemical functioning in a “watershed reactor,” with variable resolution and over hundreds of square kilometers.

 Click images to enlarge.